12 Gluten-Free Recipes (Healthy Kid-Friendly Choices)

 - A pinch of salt

-- Twelve and a half teaspoons of coconut oil (greasing plus cooking)
+- 12 and 1/2 teaspoons of coconut oil (greasing plus cooking)

 Procedure

-- Blend the rest of the ingredients with this mix in a bowl and add two and a half cups of water to it.
+- Blend the remaining ingredients with this mix in a bowl and add 2.5 cups of water.

 - Mix again to get a smooth and consistent batter.

-- Heat a non-stick tawa and grease using a quarter teaspoon of coconut oil.
+- Heat a non-stick tawa and grease it using a quarter teaspoon of coconut oil.

-- Spread a spoon of batter in a circular way, shaping it into a 5″ circle on the tawa.
+- Spread a spoonful of batter in a circular way, shaping it into a 5″ circle on the tawa.

-- Add a teaspoon of coconut oil over it evenly and cook for a minute on medium heat.
+- Add a teaspoon of coconut oil evenly over the top and cook for 1 minute on medium heat.

 - Repeat the above steps to make more pancakes.